purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 ---

-Prior to 2020 Venice was used as one of the most harmful examples of overtourism in the world.
+Prior to 2020 Venice was used as one of the most harmful examples of over-tourism in the world.
 Like all tourist hotspots, the impact of short-term rentals on the local housing market has been under scrutiny, with the threat of regulation over Airbnb-style home rentals.